-Nozawa Onsen Snow Resort is known for being one of the biggest ski resorts in Japan.
-It’s also said to be one of the spots where skiing kicked off in Japan.
-During Nagano’s 1998 Winter Olympics it was the venue for the biathlon events.
+Nozawa Onsen Snow Resort is known for being one of the biggest ski resorts in the country It’s also said to be one of the spots where skiing kicked off in here.
+During Nagano’s 1998 Winter Olympics, it was the venue for the biathlon events.
 Given all this, it’s got the best of both winter sports and traditional Japan — and it’s accessible to foreign visitors thanks to English maps, menus, and so on.

 Terrain difficulty

 It may be the only resort in Nozawa Onsen, but without a doubt, it’s an impressive establishment.
-Even though it opened in 1924 (making it one of Japan’s oldest ski resorts), it has modern lifts and gondolas.
+Even though it opened in 1924 (making it one of Japan’s oldest ski resorts), it has modern lifts and gondolas updated in 2020.
 It has a good balance of terrain for all levels of experience.
 And if you’re lucky, there is a chance to get a view of the Northern Japan Alps and the Sea of Japan.

 Resort stats